PeterEckIII/pwr-assessment/README.md

 The goal of this excercise is to build a simple version of a review display widget commonly found on merchant product display pages.

 The widget will primarily fetch and render a list of reviews.
 It will also support client side sorting of reviews based on attributes, and helpul voting.
-The widget must be implemented using React but you are free to use any other dependencies.
+The widget must be implemented using [React](https://reactjs.org/), but you are free to use any other dependencies.

 The starter project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app), it includes a webservice that returns review data, as well as some helpful components.